kubernetes/website/docs/user-guide/pods/init-container.md

 ## Support and compatibilty

 A cluster with Kubelet and Apiserver version 1.4.0 or greater supports init containers with the beta annotations.
-Support varies for other combinations of Kubelet and Apiserver version; see the [release notes ](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md) for details.
+In version 1.6.0 init containers were moved to stable.
+Support varies for other combinations of
+Kubelet and Apiserver version; see the [release notes ](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md) for details.